victorjof/Bitcoin-Development-Visualization/README.md

 # Bictoin-Development-Visualization
-A few visualizations of bitcoin development, present on github.
+A few visualizations of bitcoin  github repository